-If you wish to speed up WooCommerce, it shouldn’t be a tiring task, given that the intention is to attract people and let them shop around while navigating through the available products.
+If you wish to speed up WooCommerce, it shouldn’t be a tiring task, given that the intention is to attract people and let them shop around while navigating the available products.

 When talking about modern-age norms and rules, instant gratification is something that you may not want to miss upon while pleasing your customers.